Despite the game almost being two months old, there is still untold excitement surrounding FIFA 20.

 Inter do also have some promise in attack, most notably Romelu Lukaku who still boasts 95 strength, 87 shot power and 84 finishing despite dropping overall.
 The Belgian also has 84 sprint speed, meaning once you get him going, he can give anyone a decent foot race.

-With Julian Nagelsmann’s arrival in Saxony, RB Leipzig are certainly an interesting side – if they weren’t already.
+Following Julian Nagelsmann’s arrival in Saxony in the summe, RB Leipzig are certainly an interesting side – if they weren’t already.

 For Leizpig, it’s all about pace, particularly for star forward Timo Werner.
 The 83-rated striker has 93 acceleration and 92 sprint speed, meaning he will hurt defences when running in behind, and he also has the capability to score with 86 finishing.
 It might not be the prettiest style of football, but it will be effective.
 Werner is joined by more than capable players across the rest of the pitch including Yussuf Poulsen, Emil Forsberg and Marcel Halstenburg to complete a side capable of causing problems in the right hands.